VINEET-KUMAR-CODE/python-Program-based-on-if-else/README.md

 # 🐍 Python If–Else Programs

 This repository contains 20 real-world Python programs built using simple if–else logic.
+These scenarios are based on daily life logic.
+# it is for understand how decision-making works in programming.

 📘 Topics Covered